github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 }
 ```

+{% note %}

+**Note**: In the above example, specifying a branch in the subject claim only works if the branch does not refer to an environment.
+For more examples of what common subject claims you can use, see the Github documentation "[About security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims)"

+{% endnote %}

 In the following example, `StringLike` is used with a wildcard operator (`*`) to allow any branch, pull request merge branch, or environment from the `octo-org/octo-repo` organization and repository to assume a role in AWS.

 ```json copy